 - Do not leave children or animals inside parked vehicles in hot weather.
-Interior heat build-up may cause serious injury or death. - For personal security and safety in the event of an collision, lock the vehicle doors as you drive as well as when you park and leave the vehicle. - Before exiting a vehicle, always turn the vehicle OFF, apply the parking brake, shift the automatic transmission into PARK or the manual transmission into REVERSE, and push ignition button to place ignition in OFF mode. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+Interior heat build-up may cause serious injury or death. - For personal security and safety in the event of an collision, lock the vehicle doors as you drive as well as when you park and leave the vehicle. - Before exiting a vehicle, always shift the automatic transmission into PARK or the manual transmission into REVERSE, apply the parking brake, turn the vehicle OFF, remove the key fob from the ignition and lock your vehicle.
+If equipped with Keyless Enter-N-Go, always make sure the keyless ignition node is in "OFF" mode, remove the Key